s-mage/k-means-clj/README.md

 This repo contains code for two-component k-means.
 What is it you can read (in Russian) in S.D.
 Dvoenko's article http://jmlda.org/papers/doc/2014/no9/Dvoenko2014Bipartial.pdf

+*Important:* code relies on patched incanter.
+See https://github.com/incanter/incanter/issues/322 how and where to patch.

 ## Installation

 Clone the repo and run `lein repl`.
 Experimenting is about working in repl.